TheThingsNetwork/docs/_content/devices/node/quick-start.md

 ## Setup Arduino IDE

 1. Follow [Arduino / IDE Setup & Usage](../arduino/ide.md) to setup the IDE.
+2. Download the `TheThingsNode` library via **Sketch > Include Library v Manage Libraries...**.
+Search for `TheThingsNode` in the search bar and install the library.
-2. Follow SparkFun's [Installation Instructions](https://github.com/sparkfun/Arduino_Boards#installation-instructions) to add the additional board manager and install the **SparkFun AVR Boards**.
+3. Follow SparkFun's [Installation Instructions](https://github.com/sparkfun/Arduino_Boards#installation-instructions) to add the additional board manager and install the **SparkFun AVR Boards**.

 ## Connect your Device